datmo/datmo-tutorials/kaggle-titanic/cli/README.md

 |         |             |  u'Embarked', u'Fare', u'Age', u'Title']} |                 |               |       |
 +---------+-------------+-------------------------------------------+-----------------+---------------+-------+
 ```
-Now after the creation of snapshots, we can perform checkout to a different version with the following command,
+After we've created snapshots, we can checkout to one of our previous states with the following command:
 ```bash
 home:~/datmo-tutorials/auto-ml$ datmo snapshot checkout --id adf76fa7
 ```
-This gives me all files present in that specific version providing reproducibility
+This reinstates all files present at the time of snapshot creation, available for me to edit and run new tasks, or re-run code as I please.